 Choosing between Blogger and WordPress should be simple even though both platforms allow you to establish a personal blog rapidly.
 WordPress and Blogger are not the same things.

-Blogger, on the other hand, allows you to create a free blog with only a few mouse clicks.
-The platform is quite restricted.
-It is only adequate for people who seek an essential blogging experience with few choices.
+On the other hand, Blogger allows you to create a free blog with only a few mouse clicks.
+However, the platform is quite restricted.
+Therefore, it is only adequate for people who seek an essential blogging experience with few choices.

 However, anything beyond that is nearly complicated with Blogger.